 The Age-Friendly Sarasota County Action Plan, a requirement of joining the WHO/AARP Global Network of Age-Friendly Cities and Communities, was then created to identify age-friendly goals and objectives based on the two-year assessment and data collection of existing community assets.

 The Implementation Phase started June 1, 2017, and runs through May 31, 2020.
 The work focuses on community sector contributions to the goals, objectives, and strategies identified in the Age-Friendly Sarasota County Action Plan.

 Using the Action Plan link noted above, you can get involved in the Age-Friendly movement by reviewing the Age-Friendly Sarasota Action Plan and providing your feedback.
 Also, share with us how you or your Sarasota County organization or business is making our community more age-friendly.

 What is the value of this initiative to our community and region?

-Sarasota County has one of the nation's highest populations of older adults.
-Currently, older adults — those age 65 and older — represent one-third of Sarasota County residents, and more than half of Sarasota County's population is over age 50.
-Through learning and sharing the aspirations of these residents, Age-Friendly Sarasota facilitates a process for people to engage and plan for Sarasota County's future.
-Every generation is living longer, and Sarasota County will be ready to provide its residents with the opportunity to thrive in a livable community.
+Through learning and sharing opportunities with Sarasota County residents, Age-Friendly Sarasota facilitates a process for people to engage and plan for Sarasota County's future.
+Every generation is living longer, and Sarasota County will be ready to provide its residents with the opportunity to thrive in a livable community for all ages.